Younes Boudadi

-Younes Boudadi (يونس بودادي) (born 23 January 1996) is a professional footballer who plays for Indy Eleven in the USL Championship.
+Younes Boudadi (يونس بودادي) (born 23 January 1996) is a professional footballer who plays as a defender for the USL Championship club Las Vegas Lights FC.
 Born in Belgium, he has represented Morocco at youth level.

-Career
+Club career

 Amateur

 Boudadi joined Club Brugge when he was just 7 years old and played with them for over 13 years.

 After leaving Club Brugge, Boudadi opted to move to the United States to play college soccer, and accepted a scholarship to play at Boston College in 2016.
 After two years in Boston, Boudadi transferred to play at Creighton University, where he played for a further two years.

 Whilst at college, Boudadi appeared for fourth-tier sides in the USL PDL and the NPSL.
 In 2017 he played with Boston Bolts and in 2018 Laredo Heat.

 Professional

 On 13 January 2020, Boudadi was selected 102nd overall in the 2020 MLS SuperDraft by Los Angeles FC.
 However, he did not sign with the club.

 On 26 March 2020, Boudadi signed with USL Championship side Reno 1868.
-He made his debut on 19 July 2020, appearing as a 56th-minute substitute in a 1-0 loss to Sacramento Republic.
+He made his debut on 19 July 2020, appearing as a 56th-minute substitute in a 1–0 loss to Sacramento Republic.

 Following Reno's folding, due to the financial impact of the COVID-19 pandemic, Boudadi signed with USL Championship side Hartford Athletic on 22 December 2020.

 On 2 December 2022, it was announced Boudadi would join USL Championship side Indy Eleven ahead of their upcoming 2023 season.

+Boudadi assisted club captain Tyler Gibson in the club's first league goal of the 2024 season in a 2–1 defeat at Oakland Roots on 9 March 2024.
+He recorded a second assist to forward Sebastian Guenzatti in a 2–1 loss to Detroit City FC on 30 March 2024.

+On 14 June 2024, Hartford Athletic announced Boudadi had returned to the Connecticut-based club in a swap deal with Indy Eleven that saw forward Romario Williams join the Eleven.
+Boudadi made his second debut with Hartford on 15 June, in a 2–0 home win over Pittsburgh Riverhounds SC.
+He left Hartford following their 2024 season.

+On 20 February 2025, the Las Vegas Lights FC announced that Boudadi had signed for them on a one-year contract with an option to extend for a second year.

-International
+International career

 Boudadi has represented Morocco at under-17 and under-20 levels, including at the 2013 FIFA U-17 World Cup.

 Personal life

-Boudadi is a polyglot, speaking five languages: Arabic, Flemish, French, Dutch and English.
+Boudadi is a polyglot, speaking four languages: Arabic, French, Dutch and English.